IXChat Package¶

 VisitorIntent enum values: LEARN, CONTEXT, SUPPORT, OFFTOPIC, OTHER

-NextAction enum values: EDUCATE, QUALIFY, PROPOSE_DEMO, HANDLE_SUPPORT, HANDLE_OFFTOPIC, HANDLE_OTHER, CONTINUE
+NextAction enum values: EDUCATE, QUALIFY, PROPOSE_DEMO, HANDLE_BOOKING, HANDLE_SUPPORT, HANDLE_OFFTOPIC, HANDLE_OTHER, CONTINUE

 Custom Reducers¶